-All Discovery Program participants receive feedback.
-The Examiner Team reviews your organization's Self-Assessment and develops a Feedback Report inside your Self-Assessment Submission using the space reserved in the Template.
-As such, at the end of the process, there is only one document that includes both the Self-Assessment and the feedback.
-Additionally, if requested by your organization, within 60 days of your receipt of the Feedback Report, Virginia SPQA will provide verbal feedback via teleconference.
-The teleconference is offered to help clarify the feedback for your organization.
-The written and verbal feedback for Discovery is intended to be educational and to contribute to organizational performance improvement.
-For many organizations, Discovery serves as a way to learn more about the Baldrige Criteria and is often a prelude to applying for the Medallion Award within SPQA's Award and Recognition Program.
+All Ones to Watch businesses will receive feedback.
+The Examiner Team will review the business's written Ones to Watch: Discovery Self-Assessment and develop a Feedback Report inside the written Self-Assessment document using the space reserved in the Template.
+As such; at the end of the process, there is only one document that includes both your business's Self-Assessment and the Feedback Report.
+Additionally, the Examiner Team will provide verbal feedback via teleconference to help clarify their written feedback for the business.
+The written and verbal feedback for Ones to Watch is intended to be educational and to contribute to a business's performance improvement.
+For many businesses, Ones to Watch: Discovery serves as a way to learn more about the Baldrige Excellence Framework and may be a prelude to applying for the Medallion Award within SPQA's Award and Recognition Program.

-Discovery Self-Assessments are not scored as in the Recognition Program and the feedback is often more general than what an organization would receive if applying for Recognition.
-The intent is to help an organization determine if it is on the right track relative to understanding fundamental performance concepts and if it is able to articulate how its processes compare to the fundamentals of the Baldrige Criteria.
-Discovery offers no site visits or face-to-face feedback sessions.
-The Examiner Observations provided are based entirely on an organization's ability to communicate performance in a manner that shows an understanding of the Baldrige Criteria.
+Your business's Ones to Watch: Discovery Self-Assessments will not be judged or scored.
+The intent of the feedback is to help you determine if you are on the right track relative to understanding fundamental performance concepts and if you are able to articulate how your organization's processes compare to the fundamentals of the Criteria for Performance Excellence.
+Ones to Watch: Discovery offers no site visits or face to face feedback sessions with the Examiner Team.
+The Examiner Observations provided are based entirely on your ability to communicate performance in a manner that shows an understanding of the Criteria.

-In the Process Maturity section, examiners address what SPQA is looking for relative to the basic maturity of the processes and methods an organization describes in each Process Discussion Area.
-Here, the Examiners are looking for how an organization addresses the fundamental maturity indicators (Approach and Deployment).
+In the Process Maturity section, examiners address what SPQA is looking for relative to the basic maturity of the processes and methods you describe in each Process Discussion Area.
+Here, the Examiners are looking for how you address the fundamental maturity indicators (Approach and Deployment).
 This applies to Categories 1-6 and their associated Process Discussion Areas a and b.
-The Examiners indicate their overall impression of your responses to each of the Process Discussion Areas (a and b) and elaborate by making observations around "what they saw" and "what they didn't see", and offer improvement suggestions.
+The Examiners use a series of predetermined statements to indicate their overall impression of your responses to each of the Process Discussion Areas (a and b) and elaborate by making observations around "what they saw" and "what they didn't see" and offer improvement suggestions.

-In the Results Maturity section, the focus is on the organization's ability to demonstrate how it measures the success of its processes and methods previously identified in Categories 1-6.
-As in the case of Processes, albeit from a slightly different perspective, the Examiners are looking for fundamental or basic maturity indicators (Levels and Trends) in the way Results are discussed and portrayed.
-This applies to Category 7 and its associated five (5) Results Discussion Areas a through e.
-For Category 7, a series of pre-determined statements are used to indicate an overall impression.
-The Examiners may also provide a narrative overall impression as well as answering "what they saw", "what they didn't see" and offering improvement suggestions.
-Unlike the Process Discussion Area, the Examiners provide one set of overarching feedback and observations for all of Category 7.
+In the Results Maturity section, the focus is on your ability to demonstrate how you measure the success of your organization's processes and methods previously identified in Categories 1-6.
+As in the case of Process Maturity, albeit from a slightly different perspective, the Examiners are looking for fundamental or basic maturity indicators (Levels and Trends) in the way Results are discussed and portrayed.
+This applies to Category 7 and its associated Results Discussion Areas a through e.
+Like the Process Discussion Areas, for Category 7, a series of pre-determined statements are used to indicate an overall impression.
+However, although there are five Results Discussion Areas, unlike the Process Discussion Areas, the Examiners provide one set of overarching feedback and observations for all of Category 7.

-Finally, at the end, there is a Team Observation Summary intended to share overarching observations and comments, summarize the Examiner Team's impressions of the organization's maturity, and offer overarching opportunities for improvement.
+Finally, at the end, there is a Team Observation Summary intended to share overarching observations and comments, summarize the Examiner Team's impressions of your organization's maturity, and offer overarching opportunities for improvement.